Best Mini-LED TV 2026: Bright-Room & Sports Champions

 65" | 4K | 144Hz | Mini-LED | 1,500 zones

-The QN90D is the brightest Mini-LED Samsung ships in 2026 — over 2,000 nits sustained, 1,500 dimming zones, and the Neural Quantum 4K Processor.
+The QN90F (the current successor to the QN90D) is the brightest Mini-LED Samsung ships in 2026, over 2,000 nits sustained, 1,500 dimming zones, and the Neural Quantum 4K Processor.
 Anti-glare coating actually works (matte finish, not the older glossy panel) — making this the only premium TV that's genuinely usable in a sunlit living room.

 Why We Love It